arjunyuvaraj/iThings/pages/English.md

 		  |Out of Oz|Gregory Maguire| - | - |
 		-
 		-
+	- ## Favorite Books
+	  collapsed:: true
+		- The Book Thief by Markus Zusak logseq.order-list-type:: number
+		- A List of Cages by Robin Reul logseq.order-list-type:: number
+		- The Naturals by Jennifer Lynn Barnes logseq.order-list-type:: number
+		- This is Our Story by Ashley Elston logseq.order-list-type:: number
+		- Where the Road Leads Us by Robin Reul logseq.order-list-type:: number
 	- ## June 2025
+	  collapsed:: true
 		- |**Title**|**Author**|**Rating**|**Recommend**|
 		  |--|--|--|--|
 		  |Lost in the Sun|Lisa Graff|7.4/10|3.5/5|